 - Average annual temperature of the ocean is about 18 °C (64 °F).
 In the warmest month – August, the average sea temperature is 25 °C (77 °F)

 - You know your spending habits best!
-However we would recommend budgeting approximately £50 – £100 a week for free time activities
+However we would recommend budgeting approximately £50 – £100 a week for free time activities and dinner

 - For anything a little more adventurous, or if you are planning to travel a little further, we suggest increasing your budget